aungsias/Forays/WIP[Capstone]/README.md

 However, this issue was mitigated using Principal Component Analysis (PCA) within the modeling pipelines, details of which will be elaborated upon in the subsequent sections.

 The feature set aims to capture the snapshot of current market conditions and includes backward-looking indicators that help the machine learning models understand historical market behavior.
 Rolling computations were employed to preclude any data leakage from future observations, thereby maintaining the integrity of the predictive models.

+### Targets
+#### Sectoral Returns as Targets
+The primary targets for this machine learning framework are the sectoral returns, which are calculated as the average log returns of the stocks within each GICS (Global Industry Classification Standard) Sector.
+These sectoral returns serve as the key performance indicators that the models aim to predict, thereby enabling a sector rotation strategy.

+#### Calculation
+- **Sector Identification**: Stocks are first categorized into their respective GICS Sectors.
+- **Log Returns**: Following identification, stock prices are transformed into log returns.
+- **Average Log Returns**: For each trading day, the average log returns of the stocks in each sector are computed to generate the sectoral returns.

+#### Rationale
+Sectoral returns offer an aggregated, yet nuanced, view of market trends.
+By focusing on sectoral returns as targets, the models can capture underlying economic factors affecting specific industries.
+This facilitates a more informed and targeted investment strategy, compared to using broader market indices.
+This framework aims for a more consolidated approach to market prediction, allowing for a strategy that can adapt to sector-specific trends and conditions.